Queenie McKenzie: Early life

 McKenzie's mother was Malngin and Gurundji and her father was a white horse-breaker.

 Under the existing policy during the time of her youth, McKenzie was at risk of removal by the government to an institution, as was the fate of many Aboriginal children with mixed parentage at the time.
+The government policy at the time (which lasted until 1970) sought to institutionalize mixed-race children.
 Her mother, however, prevented the displacement of her child by reportedly blackening her skin with charcoal, and the young girl grew up working for the stockmen of the cattle station at Texas Downs.
+She grew up amongst the Gija people and Gija was her first language.

+McKenzie was an advocate and a healer while serving as a camp cook at the station and befriended Rover Thomas in the 1980s.
+One time, Thomas was thrown off his horse which trampled him, tearing his scalp and Mckenzie sewed it back together.

+Mckenzie was inspired by Thomas and began learning to paint.
+Although she never received any formal training, Thomas encouraged her as she painted landscape paintings of the station.
+However, in the 1970s, Aboriginal workers on big cattle stations were laid off, and so Mckenzie with her husband, Charlie, settled in Warmun.
+Before they were forced to leave, Aboriginal people were unable to access their ancestral lands where the station was and Mckenzie went to the State Parliament in Perth to fight for this right.
+In the Warmun community, other prominent artists emerged such as Hectoro Jandany, George Mung Mung, Jack Britten, Paddy Jaminji, and Hector Chundaloo.

 McKenzie lived her entire life in the Shire of Wyndham-East Kimberley, knew the landscape intimately, and is quoted as saying: "Every rock, every hill, every water, I know that place backwards and forwards, up and down, inside out.
 It's my country and I got names for every place".
 McKenzie took two Aboriginal names, once stating, "my name been grow up from these hills".
 Mingmarriya references the country near Dingo Springs on Texas Downs Station east of Warmun (Turkey Creek), Western Australia where the artist lived and painted.